NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 1.md

 The whole town was assembled at the door,

 ###### 34
 and he healed many who were sick with various diseases and drove out many demons.
-And he would not permit the demons to speak, because they knew him.Preaching in Galilee
+And he would not permit the demons to speak, because they knew him.

+### Preaching in Galilee

 ###### 35
 Very early in the morning, while it was still dark, he got up, went out, and made his way to a deserted place; and there he was praying.